Thomas O'Keefe: Tour manager

 O'Keefe first worked as a tour manager with Lustre in 1996.
 (Antiseen drummer Greg Clayton was the drummer of Lustre.)
 After Lustre was dropped by A&M Records, O'Keefe worked with D Generation, Whiskeytown, Stir, Mandy Moore and Tonic.

 O'Keefe started tour-managing Train as their debut CD Train was just hitting.
 Since 1999, Train has played hundred of concerts in the US, Canada, South America, Europe and Australia.
 He also toured with Rockstar Supernova in 2007 with Johnny Colt, Lucas Rossi, Gilby Clarke and Tommy Lee.

 Train finished its 2.5-year-long tour for the Save Me, San Francisco CD in December 2011.
 On that tour, Train performed 350 concerts in 30 countries, ending with a show in Guangzhou, China on December 10, 2011.

 After 13 years, O'Keefe quit working with Train in September 2012 and moved to Nashville, Tennessee, where he worked at Crush Management Nashville Office.
 He worked with Ashley Monroe and Striking Matches.
 In 2014, as the Crush Nashville office closed, O'Keefe went back to tour managing, working with Sia, Dashboard Confessional and Third Eye Blind.

 O'Keefe is currently the tour manager for Weezer.

 Other projects

-O'Keefe played with ANTISEEN for their 20th, 25th and 30th anniversary shows in Charlotte.
+O'Keefe played with ANTISEEN for their 20th, 25th, 30th, 35th and 40th anniversary shows.
 They recorded a live album called LIVE POSSUM in 2013 with the classic Antiseen lineup of Clayton, Young, O'Keefe, and Clayton.

 O'Keefe and Jeff Clayton reunited Judas Bullethead for the first time in 25 years and performed at the Antiseen 30th anniversary show in October 2013.
 They played two shows in North Carolina in 2019 and are planning re-releasing the three EPs that are long out of print in 2020.

 O'Keefe was an adjunct Professor at Segue 61, a local music college in Nashville which is affiliated with Catawba College in Salisbury, North Carolina.